juliusikkala/ModelHeader/README.md

 This program turns your 3D models into C header files!
 You can use them as-is and write your own loader, or also use the header-only loader compatible with OpenGL and OpenGL ES.
-Textures or materials are _not_ written to the headers;
-only mesh data.
-Texture file names, however, are provided.
+Texture data is _not_ written to the headers; only mesh data.
+Texture file names, however, are provided in the material information.

 # Generator